Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 #### 2. Create Linked Services

-- As the Linked Services remains same, use the Linked Services files which we updated earlier under the path **Scripts\Azure Data Factory\Linked Services**
+- As the Linked Services remains same, use the Linked Services files which we updated earlier under the path **Manual Deployment Guide\Scripts\Azure Data Factory\Linked Services**
 - Follow the instruction mentioned in step 8, section 2: **Create Linked Services** and use the files under path mentioned in above step

 #### 3. Create Datasets

-- All the files for Datasets are under the path **Scripts\ScaleUp Solution-Azure Data Factory\Datasets_ScaleUp**
+- All the files for Datasets are under the path **Manual Deployment Guide\Scripts\ScaleUp Solution-Azure Data Factory\Datasets_ScaleUp**
 - Follow the instruction mentioned in step 8, section 3: **Create Datasets** and use the files under path mentioned in above step

 #### 4. Create Pipelines

-- All the files for Datasets are under the path **Scripts\ScaleUp Solution-Azure Data Factory\Pipelines_ScaleUp**
+- All the files for Datasets are under the path **Manual Deployment Guide\Scripts\ScaleUp Solution-Azure Data Factory\Pipelines_ScaleUp**
 - Follow the instruction mentioned in step 8, section 4: **Create Pipelines** and use the files under path mentioned in above step